 [Section 106 amended by No. 12 of 1998 s.
 74; No. 73 of 2006 s.
 74 and 110; No. 56 of 2010 s.
 51.]

-107. Liability of licensee for loss of property of lodger
+107. Loss of lodger’s property, licensee’s liability for

 A licensee is not liable, beyond such amount as may be prescribed, to a lodger for loss of or damage to the property of the lodger while the property is on the licensed premises, or premises to which section 105(3) applies, unless —

-(a) the property was lost or damaged due to the wilful act, default or neglect of the licensee or a person in the employment of the licensee;
+(a) the property was lost or damaged due to the wilful act, default or neglect of the licensee or a person in the employment of the licensee; or

 (b) the property was entrusted to the licensee expressly for safekeeping and the lodger complied with the requirements of the licensee with respect to safekeeping; or